Riley Greene Player Props: Tigers vs. Rays

 - Greene hit .253 with 18 doubles, four triples, five home runs and 36 walks.

-- In 29.0% of his games a year ago (27 of 93), Greene drove home a run.
+- In 29.0% of his games a season ago (27 of 93), Greene picked up an RBI.
 In nine of those games (9.7%) he recorded more than one RBI, and he had three or more in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.